 ***Important note* This process is not meant to be a valuable antique restoration guide.
 This is meant to be a way to get neglected and rusted hand planes ( and possibly other metallic tools) back into nice looking and usable conditions.
 If in doubt, please see “To Restore a hand plane or to not restore a hand plane”***

 Every blog on hand plane restoration starts with some kind of soaking.
 Evapo-rust, citric acid, electrolysis, all meant to eat away the rust.
 I go into detail on these methods and more on my full Bench Plane Restoration Guide.
-But I’ve been soaking my planes less and less lately, finding a faster and a much safer approach.
+But I’ve stopped soaking my planes, finding a faster and a much safer approach.

 So here is the plane as I bought it.